-There is a filing fee of up to \in 50,000, which may increase to \in 100,000 in exceptional cases.
-In practice, the filing fee usually ranges between \in 3,000 and \in 15,000.
-The actual amount depends on the FCO's administrative efforts (in terms of personnel and material) and the economic significance of the transaction.
+There is a filing fee of up to \notin 50,000, which may increase to \notin 100,000 in exceptional cases.
+In practice, the filing fee usually ranges between \notin 3,000 and \notin 15,000.
+The actual amount depends on the FCO's administrative efforts (in terms of personnel and material) and the economic significance (based on the level of turnover, the combined market share etc.) of the transaction.